Modeling Earth-Scale Human-Like Societies with One Billion Agents: Results

-Opinion dynamics explores how individual attitudes evolve through social interactions, shaping collective beliefs across populations~\cite{xia2011opinion,das2014modeling}.
-Understanding these dynamics is essential for interpreting societal phenomena such as political polarization, rumor spreading, and public consensus formation.
-In particular, social networks with heterogeneous structures—such as scale-free networks generated via the Barabási–Albert (BA) model~\cite{barabasi1999emergence}—reflect real-world patterns of social connectivity, where a small subset of highly connected individuals, or ``influencers'', wield disproportionate impact on opinion formation~\cite{rochert2022two,mohamed2012identifying,brown2008influencer}.
-To investigate these dynamics at scale, we simulate opinion propagation over a one-billion-agent BA network, focusing on the interactions between influencers and their local neighborhoods (influencees) to uncover emergent patterns of influence, convergence, and fragmentation~\cite{chuang2023simulating}, as shown in Fig.~\ref{fig:1b}a.

-To instantiate the simulation, we generate a synthetic social network of one billion agents using the Barabási–Albert (BA) model (with each new node attaching to three existing nodes), yielding a sparse, scale-free topology that mirrors real-world degree heterogeneity (Fig.~\ref{fig:1b}b).
-Each agent is assigned a social identity by randomly sampling from a pool of 10,000 demographic profiles drawn from the World Values Survey (WVS) Wave 7 dataset~\cite{haerpfer2022world,christian2014world,lopez2023prioritizing,zhao2024worldvaluesbenchlargescalebenchmarkdataset}—ensuring diversity in age, gender, education, and socio-economic background.
-We designate the top 20\% of nodes by degree as \textit{influencers}, reflecting their centrality and potential for disproportionate influence in the network, while the remaining 80\% serve as \textit{influencees}.

-At the start of the simulation, all agents are given a controversial statement—``AI automation will lead to mass unemployment''—and are assigned an initial opinion: \texttt{agree}, \texttt{disagree}, or \texttt{neutral}.
-Influencee opinions are initialized randomly, while influencer opinions are configured under three distinct seeding regimes: (1) equal proportions of \texttt{disagree} and \texttt{neutral} (1D1N), (2) equal proportions of \texttt{agree} and \texttt{neutral} (1A1N), and (3) fully randomized distribution (Random), as illustrated in Fig.~\ref{fig:1b}c.
-The simulation proceeds in rounds: in each round, 1\% of influencers are sampled uniformly at random, and each engages in topic-specific interactions with their immediate influencees.
-These interactions may result in updates to the influencee’s opinion, depending on both parties’ current views and profile attributes.
+Opinion dynamics explores how individual attitudes evolve through social interactions, shaping collective beliefs across populations~\citep{xia2011opinion,das2014modeling}.
+Many real-world networks, including social and communication networks, can be approximated as scale-free~\citep{barabasi1999emergence}, in which a small subset of highly connected ``influencers'' wield disproportionate impact on opinion formation~\citep{rochert2022two,mohamed2012identifying,brown2008influencer}.
+To push \simulator to planetary scale, we simulate opinion diffusion over a one-billion-agent Barabási–Albert (BA) network (Fig.~\ref{fig:1b}a,b).
+Each agent is assigned a demographic profile sampled from a pool of 10,000 profiles drawn from the World Values Survey (WVS) Wave 7 dataset~\citep{haerpfer2022world}.
+The top 20\% of nodes by degree serve as \textit{influencers}; the remaining 80\% are \textit{influencees}.
+All agents are given a controversial statement, ``AI automation will lead to mass unemployment'', and assigned an initial opinion (\texttt{agree}, \texttt{disagree}, or \texttt{neutral}).
+Influencee opinions are initialized randomly, while influencer opinions are configured under three seeding schemes: \textbf{1D1N} (equal \texttt{disagree}/\texttt{neutral}), \textbf{1A1N} (equal \texttt{agree}/\texttt{neutral}), and \textbf{Random}.
+In each round, 1\% of influencers interact with their immediate influencees, potentially updating the influencee's stance.